Animal Care

 Maple Leaf Foods’ strong values deeply define our culture.
 These values also guide how we raise and handle our animals.

 Raising the Good in Food means caring about animal well-being.
-We aim to be a global leader in animal care in our quest to be the most sustainable protein company
+We aim to be a global leader in animal care in our quest to be the most sustainable protein company on earth.

 We have a responsibility to care for our animals